BitPatty/super-mario-sunshine-c-kit/README.md

+> Note: This repository was forked from MasterF0x whose GitHub Account disappeared and doesn't represent the code from the original repository 100% (it was about 8 commits ahead / 8 behind when the repository disappeared).
+If YOU happen to have a backup of the latest version from their original code please let me know.

 # Super Mario Sunshine - C Kit
-A WIP C library for everyone's favorite game: Super Mario Sunshine.
+A C library for everyone's favorite game: Super Mario Sunshine.
 The tools in this will allow you to compile C code which can be patched into Super Mario Sunshine.

 #What can this do?

 The library allows you to compile PPC code that replace functions and interact with objects in Super Mario Sunshine.
 The code can be either put into a gecko code with a max size of 229 lines or be patched into Super Mario Sunshine's Start.dol.

-This is only for Super Mario Sunshine at the moment.
-(I'll probably make another kit for some other games in the future, though only me working on them; I don't want to involve Miluaces into the pain. ^ ^' )

 #Neato!...
 Well, how do I set this up?